bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcAlignment/Documentation.md

 For the purposes of IFC the English term "alignment" defines three essentially separate but closely interconnected concepts.

 1. defintion of a reference system for linear positioning
-2. safeguarding and optimization of the movment of vehicles - kinematic perspective
+2. safeguarding and optimization of the movement of vehicles - kinematic perspective
-3. geometric construction of roads, railway tracks or other linear infrastucture
+3. geometric construction of roads, railway tracks or other linear infrastructure

 **Reference system for linear positioning**

 An alignment is used to define a reference system to position elements mainly for linear construction works, such as roads, rails, bridges, and others.
 The relative positioning along the alignment is defined by the linear referencing methodology.

 > NOTE&nbsp; See ISO 19148 Geographic information &ndash; Linear referencing for general definitions about linear referencing.

 **Kinematic perspective**

 In the kinematic perspective focus is on the safe and optimized movement of a vehicle under the constraints induced by changes in the direction of the horizontal and the vertical layout.

 **Geometric perspective**